Entries Tagged as 'science'

 The War on Fire

 Hold that thought.
 And breath.
 And most especially that fart.
-You know good and well that you pollute the atmosphere with exhalations of any sort.
-Of course what comes out of your body is nothing compared to what comes out of your tailpipe.
+You know good and well that you pollute the atmosphere with exhalations of any sort though what comes out of your body is nothing compared to what comes out of your tailpipe.
 Your auto tailpipe that is.
 Or your heater vent or the ductwork to your dryer but it all adds up.
 Burning is bad, you see.
 It warms up all the earth just as it warms your feet and while you may not have seen an open flame for days or weeks outside of an ashtray, somewhere some villain is burning in your name.
 He is burning gas, oil and even COAL for cripesake!
 And this warms the atmosphere.
 Which is bad.
 [Read more →]

 Unsettled science — knowledge and certainty